 Figure 5-4: Callback Call SIP RPH Signing Call Flow

-The PSAP Call Handling Function initiates a callback call with the callback URI from the original emergency call in the To header and Request-URI, the TN of the PSAP originating the callback (i.e., sip:TN@<psapdomain>;user=phone) in the From and P-Asserted-Identity headers, “psap-callback” in the Priority header, and “esnet.0” in the Resource-Priority header.
+The PSAP Call Handling Function initiates a callback call with the callback URI derived from the original emergency call To header and Request-URI, the TN of the PSAP originating the callback (i.e., sip:TN@<psapdomain>;user=phone) in the From and P-Asserted-Identity headers, “psap-callback” in the Priority header, and “esnet.0” in the Resource-Priority header.

 Upon receiving the SIP INVITE from the PSAP, the entry IBCF applies general screening rules to the request and, based on local policy, adds an Origination-Id header to the SIP INVITE to indicate from where the request was received.
 It then forwards the SIP INVITE to the Transit Function.